CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Syntax: .byte ABS-EXPR,....

 Put byte values into current section.
-If any expression is empty then an assembler stores 0 and warn about empty expression.
-If expression will give a value that can not be stored in bytes then an assembler warn about that.
+If any expression is empty then an assembler stores 0 and warns about empty expression.
+If expression will give a value that can not be stored in byte then an assembler warn about that.

 ### .data